 • Approximate 40% decrease in chronic inflammation

-• An average weight loss of 7-11 pounds among overweight patients
+• An average weight loss of seven to 11 pounds among overweight patients

 Getting started

-Similar to traditional cardiac rehabilitation, a physician referral following a qualifying diagnosis is all that is needed to start with cardiac rehab.
+Similar to traditional cardiac rehabilitation, a physician referral following a qualifying diagnosis is needed to start with cardiac rehab.
 All Pritikin certified programs are covered by Medicare.
 Qualifying diagnosis for intensive cardiac rehabilitation, include:

 • Angioplasty